oanapintoiu/gradebook_app/Readme.md

 4. **Prints out a message**: It can print out a message to indicate a student's grade and pass/fail status using already declared functions.

+## Dependencies

+1. Install `npm install --save-dev jest`.

+## Installation

+1. Clone the repository to your local machine.
+2. Install the necessary dependencies using `npm install --save-dev jest`.

+## Usage:

+To use the app, simply follow these steps:

+1. To run the tests, type `npx jest` in the terminal from the root directory of the project.
+2. To see the console logs in the .js file, type `node src/gradebook_app.js` in the terminal from the root directory of the project.

+## Credits

+Designed written and tested with [FreeCodeCamp.](https://www.freecodecamp.org/opin)